MichaelFralickLab/Learn-to-code-R/README.md

 ## How to talk about data

 - Files have names.
-Always include the file path and name when referring to files.
+Always include the file path and name when referring to files so the other person can find the exact file.
 - Websites have URLS.
-Always include the url when referring to websites.
+Always include the URL when referring to websites.
+- Put quotes around variable names.
+"There are 5 unique values for 'my_variable'"
+- Put quotes around text from data.
+"The observation id is 'xt304'".